 Next, we were served freshly baked delicious scones with Cornish clotted cream, accompanied with homemade strawberry preserve and hazelnut chocolate spread.

 The scones get replenished as much as you want so don’t shy away asking for more. 🙂

 The scones were soft and just melted in our mouth.
 We gulped it as quickly as possible.

-And last but not the least the tempting joyful mini delights which were tantalizing with decorative, intense flavoured tastings to delight the eyes made their way to our table.
+And last but not the least the tempting joyful mini delights which were tantalizing with decorative, intense flavored tastings to delight the eyes made their way to our table.
 The more enticing it looked, the more delightful it tasted.

-The pink and green macaroon topped with basil was an interesting combination, delectable peanut tart with caramel had a crispy texture with a hint of salt but the best was Chocolate crème Brulee infused with chilli that was wonderfully done and tasted like heaven.
+The pink and green macaroon topped with basil was an interesting combination, delectable peanut tart with caramel had a crispy texture with a hint of salt but the best was Chocolate crème Brulee infused with chili that was wonderfully done and tasted like heaven.

 Make sure you have enough room to sample this miniature joys when you visit for an afternoon tea.

 Flourless pistachio sponge, fig jam, and pistachio mascarpone